 Hong Kong Flower Show opens (with photos)

-For the first time, the Leisure and Cultural Services Department (LCSD) and the Environmental Protection Department will hold a Green Recycling Day after the completion of the flower show.
-Students, green ambassadors and green volunteers will assist in the recovery of flower display materials.
-In addition, flowers and plants suitable for replanting will also be distributed to schools, environmental groups and non-governmental organisations and members of the public.
+Moreover, the Leisure and Cultural Services Department (LCSD) will hold a Green Recycling Day after the flower show.
+While students and volunteers will assist in sorting and collecting recyclables at the showground, flowers and plants suitable for replanting will be distributed to schools, environmental groups, non-governmental organisations and members of the public.

 The flower show is organised by the LCSD.
-The Hong Kong Jockey Club Charities Trust is supporting the flower show for the sixth consecutive year and has been the Major Sponsor of the flower show since 2014.
+The Hong Kong Jockey Club (HKJC) Charities Trust is supporting the flower show for the 11th consecutive year and has been the major sponsor of the flower show since 2014.
 As with all its donations, the HKJC's support for the flower show is made possible by its unique integrated business model through which racing and wagering generate tax and charity support for the community, so as to act continuously for the betterment of the society.

 Issued at HKT 14:49